IRA loans: Can you borrow from your IRA?

 • To purchase a home ($10,000 limit)

-If you withdraw your Roth IRA earnings without meeting the requirements for a qualified distribution, you’ll pay the same 10% early withdrawal penalty that applies to early traditional IRA withdrawals.
-Additionally, you’ll pay income taxes on the Roth Earnings, which you wouldn’t have to do on qualified Roth IRA withdrawals.
+If you withdraw Roth IRA earnings without meeting the requirements for a qualified distribution, you’ll pay the same 10% early withdrawal penalty that applies to early traditional IRA withdrawals if you are under age 59 1/2.
+Additionally, you’ll pay regular income taxes on the Roth Earnings, which you wouldn’t have to do on qualified Roth IRA withdrawals.

 Early withdrawals from your traditional and Roth IRAs are subject to a 10% early withdrawal penalty.
 However, the IRS offers a few exceptions that allow you to access your money early without penalties.
 Those exceptions are: